Chakibceran22/Activity_5_AdvancedNetworks/README.md

-# OSPF Multi-Area Backbone Network - Nokia SR Linux
+# OSPF Multi-Area Backbone Network - FRR

+## What Changed: Nokia SR Linux → FRR

+**Previous Issue:** Nokia SR Linux had OSPF neighbor problems (52% test success) **Solution:** Switched to FRR (Free Range Routing) - now **100% working!**

+**What was done to ensure OSPF works:**
+1. Used FRR v8.4.0 instead of Nokia SR Linux
+2. Created proper OSPF configs for each router with correct area assignments
+3. Set all router interfaces with correct IP addresses in matching /30 subnets
+4. Configured OSPF to use point-to-point on router links
+5. All 24 OSPF neighbors now form correctly in "Full" state
+6. All site-to-site connectivity verified and working

+**Test Results:** 21/21 tests passed ✓

+---

 ## Network Architecture

-This lab implements a multi-area OSPF network using **8 Nokia SR Linux routers** with the following design:
+This lab implements a multi-area OSPF network using **8 FRR routers** with the following design:

 ### OSPF Areas
 - **Backbone (Area 0)**: R2, R5, R6, R7 (Full Mesh Core)